shriyaRam/PennCloud/README.md

 ## Prerequisites

 You need to first install gRPC and CMake.
-Check the demo repository shared by the TA panels for detailed instructions.

 https://github.com/LangQin0422/gRPC-Demo-CMake